invertase/react-native-firebase/docs/utils/quick-start.md

 ### Enable logging

-You can enable logging for native method calls and event streams
+You can enable logging for native method calls and event streams.

 ```js
 import firebase from '@react-native-firebase/app';